Difference Between Finance and Economics

 In simple terms, economics and finance are just two sides of one coin.
 If you want to succeed in finance, you need to know economics well.
-Economics is more about finding the equilibrium point of demand & supply, understanding average cost & marginal cost, finding differences between fixed cost & variable cost and many such theoretical concepts; finance, on the other hand is the right extension of these concepts.
-Thus, it’s often being seen that people who have made their mark in finance have often had economics background.
+Economics is more about finding the equilibrium point of demand & supply, understanding average cost and marginal costAverage Cost And Marginal CostThe average cost is the per-unit production cost of the goods produced during a period.
+In contrast, marginal cost is the value of increase or decrease of total production cost during a specific period if there is a change in output by one extra unit., finding differences between fixed cost & variable cost and many such theoretical concepts; finance, on the other hand, is the right extension of these concepts.
+Thus, it’s often been seen that people who have made their mark in finance have often had an economics background.

-In this article, we will look at each of these disciplines separately and then try to compare between two so that you can make an informed decision in regards to your career.
+In this article, we will look at each of these disciplines separately and then try to compare two so that you can make an informed decision in regards to your career.

 If you’re ready, let’s get started right away.